 - Access to HE Diploma (Engineering)

 - Access to HE Diploma (Humanities)

-- Access to HE Diploma (Medical Health Professions)
+- Access to HE Diploma (Health Professions)

-Open Awards has a selection of pre-agreed Access to HE Diploma titles which should be used in the first instance.
-If you are unable to find a suitable title, new titles can be considered.
+If you are unable to find a suitable title from our existing titles, new developments can be considered.
 Contact the Access to HE team on 0151 494 2072 who will be able to advise on how to do this.